 I started noticing him only eating one thing at a time.
 He’d get onto something such as hotdogs (I know, a lovely choice) and demand to eat it every day.
 I’d cook up chef-inspired meals from HelloFresh and he’d push it off his high chair.
 “Dog, Dog!”

 Sooner than later we had a picky eater on our hands.
 I’d pull something out for him to eat and he’d cry.
 I’d have to pull out 3 or 4 different meals until I found out what made him happy.

 Side note: No I was not slaving over the stove, I’d make easy things like peanut butter and jelly, mac-n-cheese, etc.

 Some of you are probably rolling your eyes about now.
 “Eat it or leave it buddy.”
 But that’s just not my style.

 So here we are.

-You have to know as a first-time mother, this completely breaks my heart.
+My child has turned into the pickiest eater that he’s ever been.
+He goes to school and I get notes sent home from his teacher saying he didn’t touch his lunch.
+You have to know as a first time mother, this completely breaks my heart.
 I don’t want him to starve and get behind on the charts again.
 (Yep, we’ve had that talk with the pediatrician before.)